LibertyAces/BitSwanPump/doc/declarative.md

 If `items ` are provided, the groups are mapped to provided `items` and a dictionary is returned.

-### Access functions "EVENT", "CONTEXT"
+### Access functions "EVENT", "CONTEXT", "KWARGS"

 Type: _Scalar_.

-Returns the current event/context dictionary.
+Returns the current event/context/keyword arguments dictionary.

 ### Tuple "TUPLE"